Oscar Wilde famously wrote, “The only way to get rid of a temptation is to yield to it.” But this quote is as profound as it is misunderstood.

-In the world of microservices, when things are moving fast and constantly breaking, the accepted wisdom is that teams must own the whole stack and operate their services themselves.
+Description In the world of microservices, when things are moving fast and constantly breaking, the accepted wisdom is that teams must own the whole stack and operate their services themselves.
 But how much stack is “the whole stack”?
-How do we ensure that operational standards are consistent across the organization?

 This was originally shared with the engineering org of a company I worked for at the time.
 It’s my stream of consciousness about the type of system my team was building at the time.
 Reproducing here without modifications, enjoy the chaos of my unedited remblings.